chrishrtmn/dev-environment/README.md

 # Overview

-This document is my way of setting up a modern development environment on a Mac that caters to Drupal with some Node & Ruby sweetsauce thrown in the pot.
+This document is my way of setting up a modern development environment on a Mac that caters to Drupal with some Node & Ruby thrown in the pot.
 Mix these all together and "baby, you got a stew going!"

 Comments or suggestions?
 Send me a 140 character tweet on [Twitter](https://twitter.com/chrishrtmn).